piotrbach/piotrbach/README.md

 Primary focused on the Umbraco platform, which he believes is the ultimate content management framework tailored for business growth and innovation.

-I find pleasure in sharing my knowledge and learnings.<br> Below, you can find some of my popular publications:
+I find pleasure in sharing my knowledge and learnings.<br> Below, you can find some of my popular publications and collaborations:

 ## Umbraco CMS
 * [How to get Umbraco model property alias](https://umbracare.net/blog/how-to-get-umbraco-model-property-alias/)